Pumpapa/minimalmagic/content/SE/Parallellism.md

 We will look at processes and threads later on, but for the moment it is relevant to note that by definition threads always share memory, so simultaneous multithreading doesn't introduce global issues around shared resources.

 To introduce 'hyper-processes', many issues around shared-resource contention and security would ensue.
-Far too complex to solve by hardware within micro seconds.
+Far too complex to solve by hardware within microseconds.

 But simultaneous multithreading doesn't introduce these issues.
-In desktop CPU's the maximum is 2 logical cores per real core, but server CPU's exist with more than that.
+In desktop CPUs the maximum is 2 logical cores per real core, but server CPU's exist with more than that.

 # SIMD